 Why YOU Should Learn Spanish

 It’s 2019.
 The internet has given us so many more connections than we ever dreamed possible.
 News travels the globe in just minutes.
-We can interact with people from other countries and cultures…if we have a common language.
-Even though English has become the international language, knowing only English can greatly inhibit you in the global community.
-If you are thinking of learning a second language, but can’t quite decide which is best?
+We can interact with people from other countries and cultures—that is, if we have a common language.
+English is definitely considered an international language, but frankly, knowing only English will weaken your influence in the global community.
+Are you hoping to learn a second language, but can’t quite decide which is best?
 Check out these top 6 reasons to start with Spanish!

-1. Second Most Spoken Language
+1. It’s the Second Most Spoken Language in the World

-You may be surprised by this – a lot of people think that Spanish isn’t that common worldwide.
+You may be surprised by this as a lot of people think that Spanish isn’t that common worldwide.
 However, in terms of native speakers, Spanish ranks number two as the most spoken language in the world.

 The first is Chinese, of course, with about 1.2 billion native speakers, or 15.6% of the world population.
 Spanish takes the silver with 400 million native speakers, or 5.2% of the population.
 In third place, we have English, at 360 million native speakers, or 4.7%.

-If we count the number of non-native speakers, English, being the international language of business and commerce, and as such, a vast majority of affairs are conducted in English by non-native speakers.
+English is the international language of business and commerce, and as such, a vast majority of affairs are conducted in English by non-native speakers.
 This propels English to come in at a close second, next to Chinese, with almost 1 billion speakers.
 In this case, Spanish gets bumped down to number 4, with 527 million native and non-native speakers.

 If you are trying to pick a language to learn to be able to communicate with a large portion of the population, it would make sense to learn either Chinese or Spanish.
 But, let’s face it— you’re here because Spanish has that special *something* about it, doesn’t it?

-This special draw comes in how easy it is to learn as a native English speaker.
+Spanish is special and magnetic because it’s easy to learn for a native English speaker.
 The Foreign Service Institute (FSI) has created a ranking system to show how long it would take a native English speaker to reach a proficiency level in each language and Spanish ranks as a Category 1.

 Category 1 languages are closely related to English and take about 575-600 hours to reach proficiency.
 Before you say that’s a lot of time, Category 5 languages, such as Chinese and Arabic, take about 2200 hours to reach proficiency!
-Yeah – let’s go back to those first languages that take a quarter of the time to learn.

-When I first started learning Spanish, I was amazed by how much I actually understood – I could make out vocabulary I had never learned just because of its similarity to English.
+When I first started learning Spanish, I was amazed by how much I actually understood.
+I could assume the meaning of vocabulary that I had never learned just because of its similarity to English.

 Now, it’s not all rainbows and butterflies.
 There are some difficult aspects to any language.
 However, if we compare some of the other world languages, Spanish starts to look a lot easier—even with that tricky subjunctive tense and all those verb conjugations.

 3. You Can Talk to a Growing Population of Spanish-Speakers in the US

-So we’ve established that Spanish is one of the most common languages in the world and that it is fairly easy to learn.
-But … why should you decide to learn it over, let’s say, Dutch or Portuguese (which also fall into Category 1)?
+We’ve established that Spanish is one of the most common languages in the world and that it is fairly easy to learn.
+But, why should you decide to learn it instead of Dutch or Portuguese (which also fall into Category 1)?

 Well, it’s close to home.
 The vast majority of the countries in North and South America speaks Spanish.
 It’s not like Spanish is spoken only in a remote country on the other side of the world.
 No. It is spoken in over a dozen countries that neighbor the US, and the number of speakers in the US is growing each year.